Pumpkin Spice Cookies

 - Preheat oven to 375 degrees F.

-- In a separate bowl, whisk flour, baking powder, cinnamon, nutmeg and salt.
+- In a separate bowl, whisk together flour, baking powder, cinnamon, nutmeg, cloves, and salt.

-- Slowly add dry ing. to pumpkin mixture.
+- Slowly add dry ingredients. to pumpkin mixture.

 - Beat well.
 Fold in walnuts by hand.